LeCoqGildas/ex1-Fonction-variadique-/README.md

 ex1-Fonction-variadique-
 ========================
-It is the first exercice javascript aboute closure
+It is a simple exercice javascript aboute closure